BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

-Begin Again: Wak'a Garden is a new commission by 2026 Visiting Artist in Residence Juan William Chávez and 2026 Kranzberg Exhibition Series Artist Kiersten Torrez.
-The second installment in Laumeier’s Begin Again series, the project honors the Park’s 50-year history of collaborating with artists and supporting commissions and exhibitions.
+Begin Again: Wak'a Garden is a commission by 2026 Visiting Artist in Residence Juan William Chávez and 2026 Kranzberg Exhibition Series Artist Kiersten Torrez.
+The project is the second installment in Laumeier’s Begin Again series, which honors the Park’s 50-year history of collaborating with artists and supporting new commissions and exhibitions.

-The organic, amphitheater-shaped structure, built from fallen trees, branches, mud and rock reclaimed from the Park’s grounds, features ceramic vessels and a chemical-free teaching garden.
-Wak'a Garden serves as a gathering space for creativity, community connection, educational workshops and live performances.
+The organic, amphitheater-shaped structure—built from fallen trees, branches, mud and rocks reclaimed from the Park’s grounds—incorporates ceramic hive-shaped vessels and a chemical-free teaching garden.
+Wak'a Garden serves as a gathering space for reverence, community connection, experiential workshops, and performances that activate the five senses.

-Over the past 15 years, Chávez and Torrez have developed nationally recognized social practice art projects that foster community building and promote ecological awareness.
-Their collaborations explore themes of decolonization, environmental stewardship, Native and Indigenous Latinx land-growing practices, and the cultivation of native pollinators and plants through art installations, native bee gardens, workshops, performances, and publications.
+Over the past 15 years, artist and cultural activist Juan William Chávez and master gardener Kiersten Torrez have developed nationally recognized social practice art projects that foster community building and promote ecological awareness.
+Their collaborations explore themes of decolonization, environmental stewardship, Native and Indigenous Latinx land-growing practices, and the cultivation of native pollinators and plants through art installations, native bee gardens, workshops, performances, zines and publications.

-Wak’a Garden also act as a host site for experiential workshops, knowledge-sharing zines, and performances that engage the senses.
-Chávez and Torrez will lead free education programs on native plants, land conservation, and beekeeping.
+Chávez and Torrez will lead free educational programs on native plants, land conservation, and beekeeping.
 Additional programming includes a sound performance by Los Angeles–based artist Alan Poma at Laumeier After Dark on November 8, and a limited-edition zine featuring conversations between Chávez and Poma.
+Check back for updates on future educational opportunities.

 “Laumeier Sculpture Park has been foundational to our art practice and careers.
 They were the first museum in St. Louis to support our social practice work with pollinators and native plants.
 Our project, Wak’a Garden, feels like a full-circle moment—it reflects how our practice has grown and expanded over time.
 Having this opportunity to work with Laumeier again is especially meaningful, as it brings us back to our roots where our practice first began.”